Personal jurisdiction in Internet cases in the United States: "Sliding scale" or "Zippo" test

 In Zippo Manufacturing Co. v.
-Zippo Dot Com, Inc., a federal court held that "the likelihood that general jurisdiction can be constitutionally exercised is directly proportionate to the nature and quality of commercial activity that an entity conducts over the Internet.
+Zippo Dot Com, Inc. (1997), a federal court held that "the likelihood that general jurisdiction can be constitutionally exercised is directly proportionate to the nature and quality of commercial activity that an entity conducts over the Internet.
 This sliding scale is consistent with well developed general jurisdiction principles."
 The "sliding scale" or "Zippo" test has been generally accepted as the standard in federal courts in deciding personal jurisdiction in Internet cases.
 Such cases are now primarily decided based on a determination of the website's "interactivity".
 Courts have held that the greater the commercial nature and level of interactivity associated with the website, the more likely it is that the website operator has "purposefully avail[ed] itself" of the forum state's jurisdiction.
 Interactivity is measured through an examination of the website's features and intended uses.
 Websites designed to facilitate or conduct business transactions will often be characterized as interactive.
 In contrast, a passive website that simply makes the information available to the user will be less likely to have a basis for personal jurisdiction.
 Websites are thus effectively divided into three categories: websites that conduct business over the Internet, websites where users exchange information with the host computers, and websites that do little more than present information.
 Websites that do business over the Internet will yield a finding of purposeful availment, while websites that simply present information will not.
 Purposeful availment for the third type is determined by the level of interactivity and its commercial nature.

-Criticisms of the Zippo test

 The Zippo test has been cited by many courts as a standard of analysis for personal jurisdiction with regard to the Internet, but it has also undergone criticism.
 Zippo provides little guidance as to how much interactivity or commercialism is enough to justify purposeful availment.
 Furthermore, courts have given little direction as to how those factors interact.
 Additionally, there is no consideration built into the Zippo test for limiting the number of jurisdictions established.
 Once a website is sufficiently commercial and interactive beyond a threshold set by a court, jurisdiction may be established with every state.